Heritage Preservation Commission

 - The Council established a Commission of five members that are appointed by the City Council.
 The Commission’s responsibilities consist of monitoring the current registered heritage preservation buildings for reconstruction, changes and consistencies; recommending additions of properties to the list of heritage preservation buildings; educating the public with respect to the civic and architectural heritage of the City; to work with the Planning & Zoning Commission for approval of site changes and to fulfill all state requirements for having a Heritage Preservation District.

-Board Members: Jason Resseman, Lori Bakke, Kate O’Neary, Ceil Allen, and Mindy Albrecht-Benson
+Board Members: Mitchell Walbridge, Kate O’Neary, Ceil Allen, Mindy Albrecht-Benson, and Lori Bakke